NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon_sdkm.md

 The NVIDIA® <span class="blobLightGreen4">Jetson Orin Nano™ Developer Kit</span> is a perfect kit to start your journey of local generative AI evaluation and development.

-This guide explains the **alternative method** for setting up Jetson Orin Nano Developer Kit by flashing both the latest firmware (QSPI image) and the latest JetPack all at once, using a host x86 PC.
+This guide explains the **alternative method** for setting up the Jetson Orin Nano Developer Kit by flashing both the latest firmware (QSPI image) and the latest JetPack all at once, using a host x86 PC.

 ## Check your toolbox

 The following item is needed or highly desired for flashing your Jetson Orin Nano Developer Kit using your host PC.

-If you don't have them, check the [default microSD-only setup instruction](./initial_setup_jon.md) or you want to arrange them first then return to this guide once they are available.
+If you don't have them, check the [default microSD-only setup instruction](./initial_setup_jon.md), or you want to arrange to get them first, then return to this guide once they are available.

-!!! warning "What not come in the box - What you need/want to prepare"
+!!! warning "What doesn't come in the box - What you need/want to prepare"

     ### Host PC